Volunteer Associate Counsellor work experience placements for counsellors in training.

 If you are uncertain if your course is accredited by either of these organisations please check with your training organisation or check with the BACP or BABCP by selecting the link to their websites.

-Successful candidates must be available to attend both days of a two day Induction Programme on 7 and 8 September 2016.
+Successful candidates must be available to attend both days of a two day Induction Programme on 12th and 13th September 2022 (to be confirmed).

 Places are offered conditionally, pending a successful DBS check and the receipt of references.

 If you have any questions, please email Eleanor Brown, Placement Co-ordinator: BrownE@cardiff.ac.uk.